michael2012z/BitBible/markdown/KJV/files/Gen.md

 16. And Cain went out from the presence of the Lord, and dwelt in the land of Nod, on the east of Eden.

-17. And Cain knew his wife; and she conceived, and bare Enoch: and he builded a city, and called the name of the city, after the name of his son, Enoch.Enoch: Heb.
-Chanoch
+17. And Cain knew his wife; and she conceived, and bare Enoch: and he builded a city, and called the name of the city, after the name of his son, Enoch.

-18. And unto Enoch was born Irad: and Irad begat Mehujael: and Mehujael begat Methusael: and Methusael begat Lamech.Lamech: Heb.
-Lemech
+18. And unto Enoch was born Irad: and Irad begat Mehujael: and Mehujael begat Methusael: and Methusael begat Lamech.

 19. And Lamech took unto him two wives: the name of the one was Adah, and the name of the other Zillah.